apache/storm/docs/LocalityAwareness.md

 ### Motivation

-Apache Storm 2.0 introduced locality awareness to LoadAwareShuffleGrouping based on Bang-Bang control theory.
+Apache Storm has introduced locality awareness to LoadAwareShuffleGrouping based on Bang-Bang control theory.
 It aims to keep traffic to closer downstream executors to avoid network latency when those executors are not under heavy load.
 It can also avoid serialization/deserialization overhead if the traffic happens in the same worker.